 ~ Polonius to his son, Laertes in Shakespeare’s Hamlet

-For many years now, perhaps all my life, I re-visit the question of what is my passion.
-As all of us can attest, to find your passion is perhaps the single most illusive endeavor of life!
+For many years now, perhaps all my life, I revisit the question of what is my passion.
+As all of us can attest, to find your passion is perhaps the single most elusive endeavor of life!
 I am no exception.
 However, the sweet voice of my heart is getting louder in my ears.

 Learning to listen to my inner voice is a constant in my life as I yield to the unfolding of my true purpose.

 My first, real inner connectedness occurred in 2008 when I experienced a true knowing that my life was about to change.
 From this stirring came my website.
 Because of a hosting system for dummies, called SBI, and the gentle confirmations from my sister, I found the courage to find my voice and speak what was truly in my heart.

 The voice was timid at first.
 Gradually, as life presented additional confirmations from others through my website, the voice expanded to friends and family.
 This was a big step for me, who traveled in a world of assertive people and traditional medical specialists.
 But to find what is my passion, I had to go there, I had to be true to myself.

 And so I wrote and wrote.
 All that was in my heart.
 It has been cathartic.
 It has been rewarding.
 It has been kenosis (See my article on myofascial release to understand the concept of kenosis).

 And it has always involved my deep connection, a deep inner connectedness with my body, that place where I find God alive within me.

 Yet I still have chosen to work in a traditional nursing setting, treating only the physical body.
 Nothing, per se, is wrong with that.
 We need traditional nurses and experts (preferably more enlightened physical practitioners).